 This does not apply to Scotland, where the ‘Right to Roam’ is enshrined in law, codified into Land Reform (Scotland) Act 2003 and the following Scottish Outdoor Access Code.
 People only enjoy these rights if they exercise them responsibly by respecting environment, people’s privacy, safety and livelihoods.

 There are some cases where having to ask would be foolish and so common sense must be exercised; you don’t need to phone your council to pick some hawthorn berries off a street tree or nettle leaves in a derelict garden.

 Byelaws on collecting

-Some places where access is permitted will have byelaws which may remove or control some of these common rights to collect wild food, thus restricting your foraging activities.
+Some places where access is permitted will have byelaws which may remove or control some of these common rights to collect wild food.
 There should be notices displayed somewhere near the entrance.

 Local byelaws can be passed by councils, National Trust and government conservation agencies such as Natural England, Scottish Natural Heritage and the Countryside Council for Wales.

 Another exception to the common rights is under the Countryside Rights of Way, (CROW) Act, 2000, which gives people the right to roam on open countryside, defined as ‘mountain, moor, heath, down and registered common land’.

 People can enjoy CROW land for ‘open-air recreation’, which is not expressly defined.

 National Park Authorities or County and District Councils have powers alongside Central Government, to enforce CROW.